 Financial Analysis of Emami Ltd:

-Emami Ltd has been growing its sales consistently at an excellent pace of 20-25% year on year since last 10 years (FY2006-15).
+Emami Ltd has been growing its sales consistently at an excellent pace of 20-25% year on year since the last 10 years (FY2006-15).
 It is important to note that this sales growth has been accompanied by sustained profitability.
 Operating profit margins (OPM) of Emami Ltd has been consistent at 24-25% since FY2010.
-This is a very good sign as it indicates that Emami is able to pass on the increase in cost of raw material to its consumers easily and protect its margins from commodity cycles.
+This is a very good sign as it indicates that Emami is able to pass on the increase in the cost of raw material to its consumers easily and protect its margins from commodity cycles.

 The fact that the core product profile of Emami Ltd, which is mainly Ayurvedic products, is unique and faces less competition from other players.
 As per the rating rationale of Emami Ltd, prepared by CARE Ltd:

 “The ratings continue to draw strength from the long and satisfactory track record, considerable experience of the promoters, established brands, diversified product portfolio with high market share in few products, higher brand recall through cost-effective advertising, wide distribution network, focus on emerging rural market, comfortable financial position, satisfactory financial performance, partial insulation from the intense competition by virtue of manufacturing ayurvedic products and favourable industry outlook.”

 The strong position of Emami Ltd’s products in their markets is visible by the high market share each of its major products has in their categories.
 The following extract from the investor presentation of Emami Ltd is helpful to understand it: